Antiferromagnetic insulating state in layered nickelates at half-filling: discussion

 \section{discussion}

+We have shown that an AF insulating ground state can be obtained in R$_{n+1}$Ni$_n$O$_{2n+2}$ layered nickelates at $d^9$ filling: in a natural manner in the reduced RP phases ($n=3-6$), or introducing a structural element to cut the $c$-axis dispersion in the $n=\infty$ compounds.

-Our computational experiments show that the origin of the self-doping effect in RNiO$_2$ is not simply in the rare-earth d bands -- the existence of the electron pockets with R-d parentage requires a strong hybridization with the Ni-d$_{z^2}$ bands.
+In the infinite-layer nickelates (RNiO$_2$) we have shown that the origin of the celeb self-doping effect is not simply in the rare-earth $d$ bands -- the existence of the electron pockets with R-$d$ parentage requires a strong hybridization with the Ni-$d_{z^2}$ bands.
 This hybridization leads to the formation of wide bands that arise due to the large hopping taking place along the $c$-axis.
-This provides further evidence of the active role of the Ni-d$_{z^2}$ orbitals in the electronic structure of infinite-layer nickelates \cite{choi2020fluctuation, lechermann20prx, werner20Hund, kotliar20prb}.
+This provides further evidence of the active role of the Ni-$d_{z^2}$ orbitals in the electronic structure of infinite-layer nickelates \cite{choi2020fluctuation, lechermann20prx, werner20Hund, kotliar20prb}.

 This situation (a highly dispersive band crossing the Fermi level) does not occur in the parent cuprates.
 There are various reasons for this.
-In the isostructural cuprate (CaCuO$_2$) the Ca-d bands are very far above the Fermi level to be able to produce any effects in the electronic structure.
-In other cuprates containing atoms with available unoccupied d bands such as La in La$_2$CuO$_4$ or Y in the YBCO family, there are important structural differences.
+In the isostructural infinite-layer cuprate (CaCuO$_2$) the Ca-$d$ bands are very far above the Fermi level to be able to produce any effects in the electronic structure.
+In other cuprates containing atoms with available unoccupied $d$ bands (such as the La bands in La$_2$CuO$_4$ or the Y bands in the YBCO family), there are important structural differences.
 The case of La$_2$CuO$_4$ allows for a direct comparison with the layered nickelate family.
-Such a structure \cite{la2cuo4_structure} consists of CuO$_2$ planes but separated by a spacing La$_2$O$_2$ blocking layer, which provides a barrier for the off-plane hoppings, in a similar fashion to the NdNaO$_2$ layer in the hypothetical multilayered system described above.
-The same can be said about YBCO \cite{ybco_structure}.
-It is this kind of structural spacing (that strongly suppresses the c-axis hopping) that occurs also in other members of the layered nickelate family (such as La$_4$Ni$_3$O$_8$) allowing for an AF insulating phase to appear naturally when they are doped towards the Ni$^{1+}$:d$^9$ limit.
+Such a structure \cite{la2cuo4_structure} consists of CuO$_2$ planes but separated by a spacing La$_2$O$_2$ blocking layer (the same can be said about YBCO).
+These structural elements provide a barrier for the off-plane hoppings (in a similar fashion to the fluorite slab in finite-$n$ members of the layered nickelate family, and the NdNaO$_2$ layer in the hypothetical multilayered system we described for the infinite-layer nickelate) ultimately allowing for an AF insulating phase to appear naturally in the $d^9$ limit.